Lattychem007/Modelling-and-Simulation-of-Batch-Reactor-Using-Second-Order-Reaction/README.md

 Lower productivity compared to continuous reactors due to downtime for loading, unloading, and cleaning.
 Higher labor costs associated with manual operation and supervision of each batch (charging, sampling, adjusting).

-# DESIGN EQUATIONS FOR BATCH REACTORS
+# Reaction Kinetics and Design Equations
 Constant-Volume Batch Reactor Design Equation
 For a constant-volume batch reactor with a single reaction, the design equation is: dCA/dt=−rAdCA/dt=−rA, where CACA is the concentration of reactant A and rA is the rate of consumption of A.

-The design equation can be solved by separating variables and integrating, yielding: ∫dCA/(−rA)= ∫dt∫dCA/(−rA)=∫dt, with limits from CA0CA0 to CACA and from 00 to tt, respectively
+The design equation can be solved by separating variables and integrating, yielding: ∫dCA/(−rA)= ∫dt∫dCA/(−rA)=∫dt, with limits from CA0 to CA and from 0 to t, respectively
 	CA0 CB0 is the initial concentration of reactant A and B t is the reaction time
  # TEMPERATURE EFFECTS ON REACTION KINETICS